usdaud/algotradinglib.github.io/en/pedia/w/winning_trade_identification.md

 ### Sentiment Analysis

-[Sentiment analysis](../s/sentiment_analysis.md) involves using natural language processing (NLP) to analyze news articles, social media, and other textual data to gauge market sentiment.
+[Sentiment analysis](../s/sentiment_analysis.md) involves using [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) to analyze news articles, social media, and other textual data to gauge market sentiment.
 Sentiment scores can provide insights into the bullish or bearish mood of the market, which can be a valuable input for [trading algorithms](../t/trading_algorithms.md).

 ## Key Strategies for Identifying Winning Trades